logsem/melocoton/tools/README_artifact.md

 ```

-- If the setup script fails for some reason, to restart from the beginning, it
+- If the build script fails for some reason, to restart from the beginning, it
 should be enough to remove the `_opam` subdirectory created by the script, and
 launch the script again.

 ```
     rm -rf ./_opam
-    ./setup-artifact.sh
+    ./build-artifact.sh
 ```